networknt/light-doc/content/en/concern/zookeeper.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-A Zookeeper registry implementation that use Zookeeper as registry and discovery server.
+A Zookeeper registry implementation uses Zookeeper as a registry and discovery server.
 It implements both registry and discovery in the same module for Zookeeper communication.
-If the API/server is delivered as docker image, another product called registrator will be used to register it with Zookeeper server.
+If the API/server is delivered as a docker image, another product called registrator will be used to register it with Zookeeper server.
 Otherwise, the server module will be responsible to register itself during startup.

 ## Interface